What is a Renovation Mortgage?

 Availability of renovation mortgages for non-habitable properties is more limited, as most High Street banks are unwilling to lend on uninhabitable property.
 Where available, specialist renovation mortgages for these types of properties may be offered with an LTV of 60% to 90% of the current value of the property.

 Extensive inspections of the property may be necessary to establish its agreed value, typically organised by the lender and paid for by the borrower.
+Work out the cost of a mortgage using our UK mortgage calculator.

 Renovation Mortgage Costs and Deposit Requirements